 Search on multiple websites

-Don’t limit yourself with single website, try several different websites and compare results.
+Don’t limit yourself to a single website, try several different websites and compare results.
 Flight search engines are comparing results from hundreds (or even thousands) of airlines at any given moment, but maybe certain search website is not having good deals for your specific route.
-Trying several websites takes few minutes only and could have you hundreds.
+Trying several websites takes a few minutes only and could have you hundreds.

-Kayak.com – Well known global search engine, covering all destinations around the world, connecting to as many airlines possible with every search.
+Kayak.com – Well-known global search engine, covering all destinations around the world, connecting to as many airlines as possible with every search.

 Kiwi.com – Newest kid on a block, that can surprise you with great deals.

 From other flights search engines, we also recommend: